Campus sexual assault: Student and organizational activism

-In view of what they considered poor responses by institutions to protect women, some student and other activists groups started raising awareness of the threats and harm women experience on campus.
-The first "Take Back the Night" march took place in 1978 in San Francisco, and then spread to many college campuses.
-SlutWalk is a more recent movement against sexual violence.
+In response to the widespread issue of sexual violence on college campuses and inadequate measures taken by administration to protect survivors, students and other activist groups are organizing to challenge cultures of disbelief, victim blaming, and institutional neglect.
+These movements aim to advocate for systemic reforms that hold perpetrators accountable for criminal actions, provide sufficient counseling and support services, and afford students a safer campus environment.
+The first “Take Back the Night” march took place in 1978, in San Francisco, to protest violence against women.
+Since then, it has spread to college campuses across the nation.
+The SlutWalk movement emerged in 2011 to combat rape culture and the slut-shaming of sexual assault victims.

-Some individuals have become notable activists.
+Some survivors of sexual violence have become notable activists.
 Emma Sulkowicz, then a student at Columbia University, created the performance art Mattress Performance (Carry That Weight).
-Lena Sclove, a student at Brown University, made headlines for saying that a fellow student, who reportedly sexually assaulted her, was not sufficiently punished after he received a one-year suspension.
-The man accused in her case has publicly disputed the report and was found not guilty by the criminal justice system.
-He was found responsible under the university's preponderance of the evidence standard.
-Such cases have led to controversy and concerns regarding presumption of innocence and due process, and have also highlighted the difficulties that universities face in balancing the rights of the accuser and the rights of the accused when dealing with sexual assault complaints.
+Lena Sclove, a student at Brown University, received media attention when she expressed that the one-year suspension of Daniel Kopin, who was accused of sexually assaulting her, was not an sufficient punishment due to the severity of the act he committed.
+While Kopin has publicly disputed the report and was found not guilty by the criminal justice system, he was determined responsible under the university's preponderance of the evidence standard.
+Such cases have led to controversy and concerns regarding presumption of innocence and due process, and have also highlighted the difficulties that universities face in balancing the rights of the accuser and the rights of the accused when dealing with cases of sexual assault.
 Nearly 100 colleges and universities had a significant number of reports of rape on their main campuses in 2014, with Brown University and the University of Connecticut tied for the highest annual total — 43 each.
 The Sulkowicz and Sclove cases have led to further complaints of bias by the men against the universities (Title IX or civil) regarding how they handled the matters.

 Chanel Miller, a student at UC Santa Barbara, was sexually assaulted by a Stanford student, Brock Turner, after attending a fraternity party at Stanford.
 Turner was charged with five counts of sexual assault but was sentenced to only six months in prison.
 Throughout the trial, Miller remained anonymous through the pseudonym "Emily Doe" but stirred the public with her victim impact statement, starting a nationwide conversation.
 She later identified herself and published a memoir titled Know My Name, which began her activism about rape on college campuses.

 One outside group, UltraViolet, has used online media tactics, including search engine advertisements, to pressure universities to be more aggressive when dealing with reports of rape.
 Their social media campaign uses advertisements that sometimes lead with "Which College Has The Worst Rape Problem?" and other provocative titles that appear in online search results for a targeted school's name.